IT Billing for FinOps explained

 -

-Publish showback/chargeback consistently
+Publish showback or chargeback consistently

 This is why FinOps, ITFM, and TBM are converging: they are solving allocation, pricing, and accountability from different starting points.

-Showback vs chargeback through a FinOps lens
+Showback and chargeback through a FinOps lens

-FinOps does not require chargeback- but it does require accountability and behaviour change
+FinOps does not require chargeback, but it does require accountability and behaviour change.

 -